-As rational actors, extremists and terrorist groups select specific targets and modes of attack to maximize the feasibility of a successful operation and its effectiveness in achieving their objectives.71 Nevertheless, individuals and groups may still have normative preferences.72 For example, in the late 1960s and 1970s, the Popular Front for the Liberation of Palestine, its splinter factions, and sympathizers developed a preference for targeting El Al flights and offices outside Israel.73 Similarly, al-Qa'ida developed a penchant for executing simultaneous attacks.74 Likewise, the choice of using a particular type of firearm or weapon can also be influenced by normative preferences rather than practical ones.
+As rational actors, extremists and terrorist groups select specific targets and modes of attack to maximize the feasibility of a successful operation and its effectiveness in achieving their objectives.
+Nevertheless, individuals and groups may still have normative preferences.
+For example, in the late 1960s and 1970s, the Popular Front for the Liberation of Palestine, its splinter factions, and sympathizers developed a preference for targeting El Al flights and offices outside Israel.
+Similarly, al-Qa'ida developed a penchant for executing simultaneous attacks.74 Likewise, the choice of using a particular type of firearm or weapon can also be influenced by normative preferences rather than practical ones.
 This is perhaps best illustrated by the preference for the Kalashnikov AKS-74U in propaganda videos by Usama bin Ladin, Ayman al-Zawahiri, and Abu Bakr al-Baghdadi.
 The AKS-74U, a variant of the AK-74 with a much shorter barrel, is less effective, reliable, and has lower muzzle energy than its counterpart.
 However, its popularity among jihadi leaders is tied to its unique symbolic appeal.
 Issued to Soviet special military units, officers, and helicopter pilots, possessing an AKS-74U legitimizes the bearer's credentials.
 It signifies that they have combated the Soviets as veteran mujahideen, and it allows for the speculation that they might have achieved the significant feat of downing a Soviet helicopter and seizing this prized rifle from their defeated enemy.
-As such, firearms can be seen as highly sophisticated and advanced cultural artifacts that are the results of a process of cultural production, with an intrinsic symbolic value.
-Within this context, Ferdinand Halberl argues that "terrorist armament culture can be seen as its own ideology, frameworks of ideas, practices and symbolism, allowing individuals to identify themselves with a certain identity."
+The Soviet helicopter and seizing this prized rifle from their defeated enemy.
+The Soviet helicopter and seizing this prized rifle from their defeated enemy.
+The Soviet helicopter and seizing this prized rifle from their defeated enemy.
+The Soviet has seen as highly sophisticated and advanced cultural artifacts that are the results of a process of cultural production, The Within this context, Ferdinand Halberl argues that "terrorist armament culture can be seen as its own ideology, frameworks of ideas, practices and symbolism, allowing individuals to identify themselves with a certain identity.
+The Soviet has been as its own ideology.